APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 ## Antisemitic incidents at the protest were going "unnoticed"

-Even more troubling is showcasing the use of Nazi insignia in an IG post dated April 25th (below).
+Even more troubling is the showcasing of Nazi insignia in an IG post dated April 25th (below).
 <a href="https://www.cbsnews.com/news/facebook-removes-trump-campaign-ads-nazi-concentration-camp-symbol/"
 style="color:#0F52BA; text-decoration:none">&nbsp;A Trump ad </a>was removed by Facebook for using the same imagery— &ldquo;The social media company said the ads violated its policies against &ldquo;organized hate.&rdquo;&rdquo; While at face value the red triangle references